Next steps for holiday season planning [Updated for 2021]

 Schedule your campaigns

 The key to a successful Christmas campaign is to get ahead by planning ahead as much as you possibly can.
-Create your email marketing campaigns in advance and have them queued up ready to send, so you can forget about setting up new emails until the new year.
+Create your email marketing campaigns in advance and have them scheduled and ready to send, so you can forget about setting up new emails until the new year.

 While you’re at it, if you’re using paid ads to help convert customers, get those scheduled too.
 You need the most possible returns from those paid ad campaigns, so whether you’re paying for ads on social media, on marketplaces or on search engines, getting them done and readied in advance.
 Doing so will help you to ensure you get the best rates, and that you don’t forget them in amongst everything else you have to do.